While I wasn’t actually born in Sioux Falls, I have lived the majority of my life here so I definitely consider Sioux Falls my hometown.

 What didn’t I want to be???
 I was the kid with a new idea every time I turned around.
 One thing I never expected to be was a TV Host.
 Thankfully, I still managed to find my way into this career because I LOVE it!

-What is one of the scariest thing to happen to you?
+What is one of the scariest things to happen to you?

 My water broke at 28 weeks with my third child.
 We had many scary moments of uncertainty.
 I am sure a lot of parents can identify with the terrifying feeling of not knowing if your child will survive.
 Thankfully I am happy to report that after 43 days of hospital bedrest and another 40 days in the NICU, we went home as a healthy family of 5.
 It’s two years later and I have my hands full with the toddler to end all toddlers.